-On the top of the bag is a reasonably large zippered pocket that’s protected with a YKK Aquaguard zip to prevent moisture ingress.
+On the top of the bag is a reasonably large zippered pocket that’s protected with a YKK Aquaguard zipper to prevent moisture ingress.
 A zipper garage is provided for added water resistance.
 Inside this top pocket is a key clip, which of course also works well to secure your memory card case containing all your precious photos.

-The lid pocket is a good size, though, and you can easily fit all your necessary quick access items in here.
+The lid pocket is a good size and you can easily fit all your necessary quick access items in here.
 I usually keep a pair of gloves, a hat, my headlamp and my food in here if I’m out and about with my camera.
 If I was travelling with this bag, I’d be using the top pocket to store my noise-cancelling headphones and other items that I might want easy access to when boarding a plane.

-On the inside of the bag’s lid you’ll find another large mesh pocket.
-While these kinds of lid and inside-lid pockets are fairly standard affairs on outdoor backpacks, I did find the ones on the Fernweh to be of a very generous size.
-I tend to think of these as places to stash small items, but on this bag they are quite capable of holding larger items of clothing such as rain pants, a rain jacket or a down jacket layer.
+On the inside of the bag’s lid, you’ll find another large mesh pocket.
+While these kinds of top pockets and mesh pockets are fairly standard affairs on outdoor backpacks, I did find the ones on the Fernweh to be of a very generous size.
+I tend to think of these as places to stash small items, but on this bag, they are quite capable of holding larger items of clothing such as rain pants, a rain jacket or a down jacket layer.

 Once you open the top of the bag and peer inside, you’ll see that the space in the top half of the bag has been separated into its own section by a lightweight nylon liner, called the bucket.
-It’s very similar to the design we have seen in the top of Shimoda’s Action-X backpacks.
+It’s very similar to the design we have seen on the top of Shimoda’s Explore backpacks.

 Front Hydration Pocket

 The front of the bag features a dedicated hydration sleeve and additional space for compressible items such as rain layers.
-The important thing about this part of the bag is that it’s a totally separate section to the main bag.
+The important thing about this part of the bag is that it’s a totally separate section from the main bag.
 If your water bladder springs a leak, that water isn’t going to get anywhere near the contents in the main part of the bag.